ALISR872/WordGame/README.md

     ###Features of the game**
 **1-)**	When you run the program, the first thing you will see in the console is the ISTQB dictionary definition of the term you are trying to guess.

- ( 〉〉〉 Explanation :
+“` 〉〉〉 Explanation :
-  " The behavior produced/observed when a component or system is tested.")
+  " The behavior produced/observed when a component or system is tested." “`

 **2-)**	Under the explanation section, there will be an expression showing how many words the term you are looking for consists of.